wctse/code-Portfolio/smart-contract-risk-analysis/README.md

 Fisher's Exact Test and Markov chain methods are used to analyze the data gathered from rekt and Defillama.

 ## Structure
-- [models/](./models/README.md) contains the logic for data transformation, focusing on all blockchain entities available from the XRP API.

-All codes in these directories are written by me.
+A single .ipynb file.
+All codes are written by me.

 ## Dependencies
 - pandas